 Jackson Wijaya Inherits APP Shares

-As is well known, Jackson Wijaya comes from an entrepreneurial family, spanning generations.
+Jackson Wijaya comes from an entrepreneurial family, spanning generations.
 Jackson decided to follow the family tradition of launching his own independent business.
 Having attended the University of Michigan, Jackson was familiar with North America and felt that it was the right place to branch out on his own, founding what is now known as Domtar.

-Fast-forward several years, under Jackson’s ownership the company has grown from a few assets to an institution with a significant presence in Canada and the United States, as well as operations in France and Brazil.
+Fast-forward several years, under Jackson’s ownership, the company has grown from a few assets to an institution with a significant presence in Canada and the United States, as well as operations in France and Brazil.

 What This Means for Domtar

-The headline is that Jackson’s inheriting APP shares has no impact whatsoever on Domtar, and any suggestion to the contrary is ill-informed and patently false.
+Jackson’s inheriting APP shares has no impact on Domtar, and any suggestion to the contrary is ill-informed and patently false.

 At Domtar, and its predecessor Paper Excellence, Jackson has imbued and emphasized the need to operate responsibly in a highly regulated global market — from an environmental sustainability and innovation perspective, as well as an understanding that meaningful partnerships with its local communities is paramount to a successful enterprise.